Skip to contents

 link

 "string"; the link used in the generalized linear model for the propensity scores when treatment is binary.
 Default is "logit" for logistic regression, which is used in the original description of the method by Imai and Ratkovic (2014), but others are allowed: "logit", "probit", "cauchit", and "cloglog" all use the binomial likelihood, "log" uses the Poisson likelihood, and "identity" uses the Gaussian likelihood (i.e., the linear probability model).
 Note that negative weights are possible with these last two and they should be used with caution.
-Ignored for multi-category and continuous treatments.
+Ignored for multi-category, continuous, and longitudinal treatments.

 reltol